-7.3 Using the futhark Tool
+7.3 Using futhark dev

 For debugging specific compiler passes, the futhark dev subcommand allows you to tailor your own compilation pipeline using command line options.
 It is also useful for seeing what the AST looks like after specific passes.